tlseminar/tlseminar.github.io/web/content/post/blogging.md

   subdirectory.
 You can start by copying an earlier file (e.g., `cp class1.md classX.md`) and updating the header section (between the `+++` marks) and replacing everything after that with your content.
+  You can use multiple files (but probably only one in the `post/` directory (this will show up as pages on the front list).
+Use the `web/content/images` directory for images and the `web/content/docs` directory for papers.

 - Write the blog page using Markdown.
 Markdown is a simple markup language that can be used to easily generate both HTML and other output document formats.
 You can probably figure out everything you